Burgyn/burgyn.github.io/_posts/2019-12-10-asp-net-core-applicationPart-evilController.markdown

 Do not use suspicious packages! 😊

-Okay, but what if I don't want to detail study the external library and want to use it anyway?
+Okay, but what if I don't want to study the external library in detail and still want to use it?

 In this case, you can remove external application parts from your application.
 For example: